jibintgeorgecareer-DEV/jibintgeorgecareer-DEV/README.md

 I love to build and create things, turning ideas into functional applications.
 So far, I have developed:
 - 🖥️ Job Portal Website using PHP and XAMPP, designed to connect job seekers with employers.
 - 📋 To-Do List Desktop Application built in C++, offering a simple and efficient way to manage daily tasks.
-- 🌱 CROPPILOT AI - Smart farming platform built to help farmers
+- 🌱 CROPPILOT - AI-powered Farmer support system

 <a href="https://www.linkedin.com/in/jibintgeorge"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>